-You need to have subversion (executable svn) installed on your machine to download the Yambo source.
+You need to have git installed on your machine to download the Yambo source.

 Yambo is a GPL code mantained by a small team of researchers.
 If you would like to help us coding new features or simply you would like to modify the code for your needs, we advise to follow the online tutorial Developing yambo.
-Together with this tutorial we are also setting up specific subversion branches inside the GPL repository.
+Together with this tutorial we can also give you write permission inside the GPL repository.
 Thus, in case you are interested, please contact the yambo team and we will be glad to set up a specific branch for your needs.